 Green tea is often touted as the answer to good health.
 And now, it’s green coffee’s turn!
-Have you been hearing about how green coffee can help you reduce weight?
-Advertisements claim green coffee can burn fat naturally and lists a number of benefits with “no side effects.”
+Have you been hearing about how green coffee can help you reduce weight naturally and with “no side effects.”
 If you are tempted to try it out but are a bit wary, look no further.
 We bring you the facts so you can decide for yourself.

-Green coffee shot to fame in 2012 after Dr. Oz claimed on his show that it is a “magic weight loss cure for every body type.”
-Dr. Oz’s claims were based on a 22-week study that looked at the efficacy of a commercial extract in preventing obesity in 16 people.
-This study claimed that green coffee could be an effective and inexpensive method to prevent obesity in people who are already overweight.4 Later it was found that this study was seriously flawed and sponsored by the manufacturers of coffee bean extracts.
-Two years later, it was retracted.5
+But can we attribute these benefits to green coffee as well?
+Probably not.
+There isn’t enough evidence yet.
+Green coffee shot to fame in 2012 after it was claimed to be “magic weight loss cure for every body type” on a popular health show.
+These claims were based on a 22-week study that looked at the efficacy of a commercial extract in preventing obesity in 16 people.
+This study claimed that green coffee could be an effective and inexpensive method to prevent obesity

 The Natural Medicines Comprehensive Database says green coffee might be safe if taken orally in appropriate doses.
 However, it also points out there is insufficient evidence to rate its effectiveness.8

 Moreover, It Has As Much Caffeine As Regular Coffee